LetsStreamIt/documentation/docs/report/ddd/detailed-design.md

 The Authentication microservice follows the Clean architecture pattern to maintain separate code responsibilities and enhance software modularity.
 The business logic is placed in the domain layer, inside the aggregates previously identified, while the communication is captured by the infrastructure layer.

+In particular:
-The application layer acts as a middleware between the infrastructure and domain layer.
-The infrastructure layer is responsible for the communication with the database and the JWT token generation.
-The domain layer is responsible for the business logic.
-The presentation layer is responsible for the REST API.
+- The application layer acts as a middleware between the infrastructure and domain layer;
+- The infrastructure layer is responsible for the communication with the database and the JWT token generation;
+- The domain layer is responsible for the business logic;
+- The presentation layer is responsible for the REST API.

 ![Auth-Classes](/img/ddd/detailed_design/auth/auth-class.svg)